 There are currently no distinct medical tests that can diagnose a child with an autism spectrum disorder (ASD).
 Diagnoses are made through a combination of information gathered from parents’ expertise in their child’s development in early years and formal clinical observation of children.
 I adopt a multi-disciplinary approach to ensure a thorough and comprehensive assessment is undertaken.
 A tool frequently used by specialists to diagnose ASDs is the Autism Diagnostic Observation Schedule (ADOS).
 This is a group of structured tests that can be tailored to varied age groups.

-Social communication (include social interaction and play) and, behaviour, interests which are repetitive or limited.
+Social communication (including social interaction and play), behaviour and interests which are repetitive or limited.

 During the evaluation, the paediatrician will seek information about a child’s developmental history such as speech and language and social communication skills, social, play skills, behavioural functioning and motor (gross and fine motor) adaptive skills and sensory profile.
 Children will participate in some of the tests.
 These tests require the child to follow some directions, answer questions and/or play.
 These evaluations may require more than one appointment with professionals from different disciplines (for example speech-language therapy, psychology, occupational therapist, questionnaires and nursery or school reports).
 The number of appointments and professionals participating will be determined based on each child’s specific needs and reason for referral (usually medical or behavioural).
 Feedback about your child’s diagnosis and recommendations for appropriate interventions and referrals will be provided once the evaluation has been completed.
 Additionally, medical tests (for example genetic testing or brain imaging) may be required to rule out any neurological or biological explanations for delays in development.